-It’s often said that mindfulness is ‘caught, not taught’ – in that you have to experience it for yourself, by practising, rather than try to explain or understand it intellectually.
-My book focusses on offering ways to put mindfulness into practice, rather than theoretical explanations; if you’d like some reading about what mindfulness actually is, Mark Williams’ book ‘Finding Peace In A Frantic World’ puts it well.
+It’s often said that you have to experience mindfulness by practising it, rather than try to understand it intellectually.
+This book focusses on ways to put mindfulness into practice, rather than theoretical explanations.
+(If you would like some reading about what mindfulness is, Mark Williams’ book ‘Finding Peace In A Frantic World’ puts it well).

 ‘MINDFULNESS, INFERTILITY AND LOSS’: A Personal Story’